digabi/ytl-linux/README.md

 ### Publishing the publicly distributed ytl-install-24.iso

-Pushing a tag of the form 'v24.X' to the will trigger the [upload-image-24.yml workflow](https://github.com/digabi/ytl-linux/actions/workflows/upload-image-24.yml), which automatically builds the `ytl-install-24.iso` image and uploads it to https://linux.abitti.fi/ytl-install-24.iso, from where users are instructed to download it.
+Pushing a tag of the form 'v24.X' to the repository will trigger the [upload-image-24.yml workflow](https://github.com/digabi/ytl-linux/actions/workflows/upload-image-24.yml), which automatically builds the `ytl-install-24.iso` image and uploads it to https://linux.abitti.fi/ytl-install-24.iso, from where users are instructed to download it.

 Use Ubuntu version numbers with local build version number.
 Build number 2 of Ubuntu 24.04.3 would get version number (tag) `v24.04.3-2`.